deltaDNA/unity-sdk/README.md

 Integrating SmartAds into your Unity project requires native code extensions which we supply separately.
 More information on how to access our SmartAds platform is [here](http://docs.deltadna.com/advanced-integration/smart-ads/).
 To add the Unity extensions download and import the `deltadna-smartads-*.unitypackage`.
 We support iOS and Android platforms.

-**Unity iOS builds have a [bug](https://issuetracker.unity3d.com/issues/ios-itunes-connect-rejects-all-unity-apps-that-are-referencing-watchconnectivity-dot-framework) with apps that use the WatchConnectivity framework.
-Flurry has a dependency on that framework, so for now you should exclude the Flurry SDK from your stack.
-See [iOS Integration](#ios-integration) for how to customise your Podfile.**

 ### Usage

 The quickest way to learn how to use SmartAds is to checkout out the example scene in `Assets\DeltaDNAAds\Example`.
 The `AdsDemo` class shows how to use both interstitial and rewarded ads.
 Support for SmartAds is enabled by calling `RegisterForAds`.
 This *must* be called after starting the analytics SDK.
 The `DDNASmartAds` class defines a number of events which you can register callbacks with to be notified when an ad has opened or closed.